The Village Hall - Shipton Gorge

 Bookings Manager: Graham Garner

-Other Trustees: Kate Chomacki, Diane James, James Webster, Sally Parker
+Other Trustees: Kate Chomacki, Diane James, Sally Parker

 Organisations having representative on the Committee are: